geldmacher/Cake-to-CoinTracking-Converter/README.md

 CLI script to translate [Cake](https://app.cakedefi.com/#?ref=401824) export data to a valid [CoinTracking](https://cointracking.info?ref=G905622) import.

 **IMPORTANT**: Make a backup of your trades before you import new data via this script! \
 **EVEN MORE IMPORTANT**: This is no tax advice!
-The way this script imports data is potentially wrong.
+The way this script imports data might be wrong.

 ## Features

 - **Supports german and english CoinTracking import** \
 English is used by default.
-- **Generates simple overview of current holdings at cake** \
+- **Displays simple overview of current holdings at cake** \
 The overview is displayed in the shell after script execution.
+You need the export data of your complete Cake usage time.
+Otherwise this overview is nonsense.
 - **Uses Cake's FIAT valuation for each transaction in your chosen export currency instead of the CoinTracking valuation data** \
 Keep in mind that your CoinTracking account currency should match your exported transaction valutation currency from Cake.
 This feature can be disabled via `--use-cointracking-fiat-valuation`.
 The CoinTracking data is than used.